alappe/cookbook-opensmtpd/README.md

 OpenSMTPD Cookbook
 ==================

-Install and configure OpenSMTPD, the »*FREE* implementation of the server-side SMTP protocol as defined by RFC 5321, with some additional standard extensions.
+Install and configure OpenSMTPD, the »FREE implementation of the server-side SMTP protocol as defined by RFC 5321, with some additional standard extensions.
 It allows ordinary machines to exchange e-mails with other systems speaking the SMTP protocol.«

 Platform
 --------